SysKitTeam/docs-point/docs/ai-in-syskit-point/features/point-assistant.md

 :::info

-****This feature uses LLM functionality which means admin opt-in required.** It is off by default; processing runs through Microsoft Foundry (Azure-hosted models) in your selected Azure region, and your data is never used to train the foundation models.
+**This feature uses LLM functionality which means admin opt-in required.** It is off by default; processing runs through Microsoft Foundry (Azure-hosted models) in your selected Azure region, and your data is never used to train the foundation models.
 Take a look at the [AI Data Privacy & Security](../ai-data-privacy-and-security.md) and [Enable AI features](../enable-ai-features.md) articles for more details.

 :::

 **Point Assistant lets you ask everyday governance questions in plain language** - who has access to what, why a user is risky, what an account has been doing — without knowing which of dozens of reports to run or where each setting lives.

 The Assistant answers from Syskit Point's own data: audit logs, users, workspaces, permissions, and reports.
-It turns "go dig through dashboards" into a conversation.
+It turns "go look through dashboards" into a conversation.

 ## Requirements